-Over the weekend, Jared Bernstein flagged an OMB budget-projection chart to make an excellent point: We really don’t know where the deficit is going in the medium term, let alone the long term.
+Over the weekend, Jared Bernstein flagged a budget-projection chart from the Office of Management and Budget to make an excellent point: We really don’t know where the deficit is going in the medium term, let alone the long term.
 As he says: “By 2019, the deficit has a 90% chance of being within a range of +4.6% of GDP and -9.1% of GDP.
 And this is just the five-year range.
 The 10-year range fans out much more.”

 And even that uncertainty assumes current policies remain in place, and that's an assumption that won’t hold.
 By 2019, new policies enacted by a new president and a new Congress will be in place.
 It’s even possible that new laws with important effects on the budget will be enacted during the last three years of Barack Obama’s presidency.